-- Cleaning with vinegar is possibly one of the best kept secrets of the cleaning world.
-While everybody knows the culinary uses, but many don’t realize it can be used as a cost effective way to keep your house sparkling clean.
+- Cleaning with vinegar is one of the best-kept secrets of the cleaning world.
+While everybody knows the culinary uses, many don’t realize it can be used as a cost-effective way to keep your house sparkling clean!
 For now, we will focus solely on the benefits of cleaning wood floors.
 It is important that vinegar is ALWAYS diluted with water before it is applied in order to protect the wood and its finish from any damage.

 Read more about Refinishing wood floors in our Services section.

 What is the Best Thing to Use to Clean Wood Floors?